 Medieval Population and Space: Interdisciplinary Research into the Origin of Berlin’s First Population (2013-present)

 Recent archaeological excavations show that, at the beginning of the 13th century, two towns were founded on opposite banks of the Spree River in Germany—Berlin and Cölln—and that by the early 18th century, the cities had become one.
 Missing, however, are historical records from the Medieval period explaining how, why, when, and by whom the cities were settled.
 From 2007 to 2010, archaeologists Claudia Melisch and Jamie Sewell excavated a cemetery in Cölln associated with Medieval Petriplatz (St. Peter’s Square), which held over 3,700 skeletons buried between the 13th and 18th centuries.
 The Petriplatz skeletal collection now represents 50% of all known Medieval and post-Medieval skeletons from the area but is unique in its size and cross-section of the population.
 Melisch and Sewell have identified the earliest graves at Petriplatz, those of individuals who were among the first residents of Cölln.
 As Berlin and Cölln were both planned cities, two major questions can be answered through analysis of the skeletal remains that have been excavated: Who were the founders of Berlin/Cölln, and where did they come from?
-My pilot project involved strontium isotope analysis of dental enamel from 22 individuals from the earliest phase of occupation; combined with additional data from collaborators, we plan to publish this in early 2016.
-Funding received as part of the Florida Research Fellowship program at UWF in fall 2015 will allow me to investigate women’s economic role in pre- and post-Black Death Germany through stable isotope analysis of dietary changes; this is being done in collaboration with Bethany Turner at Georgia State University.
+My pilot project involved strontium isotope analysis of dental enamel from 22 individuals from the earliest phase of occupation; this was done in 2013 at UNC Chapel Hill in Drew Coleman’s Sr isotope lab.
+Funding received as part of the Florida Research Fellowship program at UWF in fall 2015 is allowing me to investigate women’s economic role in pre- and post-Black Death Germany through stable isotope analysis of dietary changes; this is being done in collaboration with Bethany Turner at Georgia State University.